jordanhasgul/errgroup/README.md

 var eg errgroup.Group
 ```

-However, if you would like to construct an `errgroup.Group` from some configuration, you can use
+You can also configure the behaviour of an `errgroup.Group` by providing some `errgroup.Configurer`'s to the
-the `errgroup.New` function and supply some `errgroup.Configurer`'s:
+`errgroup.New` function.
+For example:

 ```go
 var (